zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 A radical simplification[^7] of the Maxwell equations can be achieved by assuming that the material is both *linear* and *isotropic*, which means that it can be characterized by three complex numbers:

 [^7]: Eqn.
-5.2.1-5.2.3 make a big assumption that is not appropriate for certain types of real materials.
+5.2 make a big assumption that is not appropriate for certain types of real materials.
 For instance, [crystals](https://en.wikipedia.org/wiki/Crystal) have a well-defined [internal structure](https://en.wikipedia.org/wiki/Crystal_structure) which makes them inherently anisotropic \[[5](#references) (vol. II, ch.
 30)\].
-Since our application is primarily concerned with simple fluids, a linear, isotropic material is reasonable assumption that offers significant theoretical advantages (such as simplicity).
+Since our application is primarily concerned with fluids, a linear, isotropic material is a reasonable assumption that offers significant theoretical advantages (primarily, simplicity).
 However, this assumption is potentially not suitable for a more general application \[[6](#references) (ch.
 2)\].

 $$ \tag{5.2}
 \begin{aligned}